BrunoLevy/geogram.android/DOCS/geogram_android.md

 [Dear Imgui](https://github.com/ocornut/imgui) is fantastically well written, with a clear separation between the logic, the rendering code, and some OS-specific functions.
 Android supports OpenGL ES 3, so there is already rendering code for ImGui.
 For the other OS-specific functions, there is now a `imgui_impl_android.h/.cpp` in the backends shipped with ImGui.
-At the time I started, it did not exist, so mine is in `geogram/src/lib/geogram_gfx/ImGui_ext`.
+My (slightly modified) version is in `geogram/src/lib/geogram_gfx/imgui_ext`.
 It has a couple of additional function to support multiple fingers, stylus, keyboard, and to properly convert the typed character using the keymap (which uses one of the JNI functions in `android_utils` mentioned in the previous section).
-TODO: make my updates compatible with the official backend.

 Since a phone usually has a small screen with a (ridiculously high) resolution, the default setting and layout of the GUI components are completely different as compared to geogram "desktop mode".
 It uses two functionalities